surniaulula/wpsso/readme.txt

 * URL shortening with Bitly, DLMY.App, Google, Ow.ly, TinyURL, or YOURLS.

-* Integrates with services and 3rd party plugins for additional image, video, eCommerce product details, SEO settings, and more.
+* Integrates with services and 3rd party plugins for additional image, video, e-Commerce product details, SEO settings, and more.

 * The following integration modules are provided with the Pro version, and are automatically loaded when the supported services are required or 3rd party plugins detected.